Lucknow | Cochlear Implant Surgeon- Dr Ityagi

 Individuals who receive a cochlear implant require continual follow up.
 Children, in particular, require a long period of rehabilitation to teach them to listen to the new sounds and to optimally tune the device.
 All children who receive cochlear implants can learn to hear the everyday sounds we take for granted.
 Most children are able to hear conversation without lip-reading and use spoken language for everyday communication.
 More than 75% of the adults are able to use the telephone for conversation.

 Our approach is particularly unique with children in that we believe that follow-up by our educational consultants from the implant team is crucial to a child’s long-term success.
-The Cochlear Implant Center serves children throughout a wide geographical area.
+The Cochlear Implant Lucknow serves children throughout a wide geographical area.

 With advancements in technology and continued follow-up studies with people who already have received implants, researchers are evaluating how cochlear implants might be used for other types of hearing loss.